milkschen/chaintools/README.md

 python src/to_sam.py -c <in.chain> -s <source.fa> -t <target.fa> -o <out.sam>
 ```

+Note: For a chain file used to convert from a target genome's coordinates to a source
+genome's coordinates, the chain header lines have target data in the second through
+sixth fields, and source data in the seventh through eleventh fields.

 <a name="filter"></a>
 ### Filter
 Filter a chain file by critera including chain sizes and overlap status.